Healthy Homes Assessment Haywards

 Haywards Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory in all Haywards and New Zealand rental homes where it is reasonably practicable to install.
+• Underfloor and ceiling insulation is mandatory throughout Haywards and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords are required to keep records that prove conformance with the Healthy Homes Standards that apply or will apply throughout the tenancy period of an apartment rental.
+• Property managers and landlords have to keep records of their compliance with each Healthy Homes Standards that apply or will be in force during the tenure of your rental home.

 Beginning 1 July 2021

-• Property managers and private landlords have to make sure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of a new, renewed or varied Tenancy.
+• Property managers and private landlords should ensure their rental properties conform to the Healthy Homes Standards within 90 days of a renewal, new or a change in tenant.

-• All boarder households (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered boarder home tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.

-• All houses let from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy first began.
+• All homes rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes